felixschltr/prl_experiment/README.md

 # prl_experiment

-This repo contains the files of a Uni-project on programming an experiment in Matlab using [Psychtoolbox 3](http://psychtoolbox.org/).
+Contains files of a uni-project on programming experiments in Matlab using [Psychtoolbox 3](http://psychtoolbox.org/).

 The proposed experiment is set up to investigate cognitive control in persons with Autism Spectrum Disorder (ADD) based on a probabilistic reversal learning (PRL) task.